PacktPublishing/Jupyter-Notebook-for-Data-Science/README.md

 # Jupyter Notebook for Data Science

-The notes and example code for the online course [Jupyter Notebook for Data Science](TODO).
+Notes, example code and datasets for the online course [Jupyter Notebook for Data Science](TODO).

+**You will need to install the [Git Large File Storage extension](https://git-lfs.github.com/) to clone all the data in this repository**

 **Under construction – hear about the course launch [here](http://eepurl.com/dofsD1)!**